nishithpatnaik/rag-data-format-benchmark/README.md

 Several months ago, I came across TOON (Token-Oriented Object Notation), a format designed around token efficiency for LLMs.

-Could a format designed specifically for LLMs optimize token consumption, influence performance & behaviour inside a real Retrieval-Augmented Generation (RAG) system?
+Could a format designed specifically for LLMs optimize token consumption, influence behaviour inside a real Retrieval-Augmented Generation (RAG) system?

-I wanted to test that theory, but at the time, I didn't have a good way to test that theory..
+I wanted to test that theory, but at the time, I didn't have a practical way to do it..
 Later, while learning and experimenting with RAG systems, I found myself revisiting the same question.
 I realized I now had the tools to evaluate it properly rather than relying on assumptions or claims.

 That curiosity eventually led to this case study.

-What started as an interest in TOON, became a practical benchmark involving:
+What started as an interest in TOON became a practical benchmark involving:

 - Token efficiency
 - Chunking behavior